pallets/jinja/docs/faq.rst

 benchmark different engines in different situations.
 The benchmarks from the testsuite show that Jinja2 has a similar performance to `Mako`_ and is more than 20 times faster than Django's template engine or Genshi.
-These numbers should be taken with tons of salt!
+These numbers should be taken with tons of salt as the benchmarks that took these numbers only test a few performance related situations such as looping.
+They are not a good indicator for the templates used in the average application.
+Additionally you should keep in mind that for most web applications templates are clearly not the bottleneck.

 .. _Mako: http://www.makotemplates.org/